Shunichiro Sato

-Shunichiro Sato (佐藤 俊一郎) is a Japanese male volleyball player.
+Shunichiro Sato (佐藤 駿一郎) is a Japanese male volleyball player.
 He currently plays in Tokai University and a member of Japan men's national volleyball team.
 He used to be part of Japan U21 & U19 national team.

 Career

 Shunichiro Sato was first registered as member of Japan men's national volleyball team when he was senior student in high school in 2018.

 Shunichiro Sato was a member of Japan men's national under-19 volleyball team to participate in 2017 Asian Boys' U19 Volleyball Championship and rewarded as Best Middle Blocker.

-On 6 October 2022, JTEKT Stings announced Informal players for Season 2022-2023.
+On 6 October 2022, JTEKT Stings announced Informal players for Season 2022–2023.
 Shunichiro Sato was on the list.